ssenualitzies/Ssenualitzies-Riices-Swift-Fix-Guide/README.md

 **Script editor bugs:**

 * Tab autofill does not work correctly.
 * You cannot rename files or tabs in the editor.

 **Planned:**

 * Multi-instance support is coming soon.
+(Now live!)
 [Back to top](#table-of-contents)

 ---